 The Stephen S. Fuller Institute is the premier source for information and analysis of Greater Washington’s regional economy.
-Through consistent monitoring of regional issues and the economy, the institute is able to identify critical conditions and trends impacting the future vitality of the Washington region’s economy.
+Through consistent monitoring of regional issues and the economy, the Institute is able to identify critical conditions and trends impacting the future vitality of the Washington region’s economy.
 Regularly communicating these findings and producing timely research on short- and long-term regional policy options ensure local business and government leaders are equipped with the data needed to make informed decisions regarding the region’s future.

 Stephen S. Fuller, Ph.D.

-Director, The Stephen S. Fuller Institute
+Founder, The Stephen S. Fuller Institute

 The Schar School of Policy and Government at George Mason University